Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 Compliance with non-functional requirements

-Since we’ve discussed high-level goals of solution architecture adoption, let’s break them down into specific responsibilities and underlying skillsets.
+Since we’ve discussed high-level goals of solution architecture adoption, let’s break them down into specific responsibilities and underlying skill sets.

-Solution architect role description and responsibilities
+Solution architect job description and responsibilities

 The solution architect’s job focuses on solution-level decisions and analysis of their impact on the overall business goals and outcomes.
 Just like the architect in the construction industry creating a general blueprint of a future building, a person in this position must have a profound knowledge of available technologies to suggest the best solution according to the incoming requirements and existing environment.
-So, we can say that the product of a solution architect’s job is the set of technological solutions and the strategy of their implementation.

 A solution architect’s responsibilities directly derive from processes in practice:

-- Analyzing the technology environment
+- analyzing the technology environment,

-- Analyzing enterprise specifics
+- analyzing enterprise specifics,

-- Analyzing and documenting requirements
+- analyzing and documenting requirements,

-- Setting the collaboration framework
+- setting the collaboration framework,

-- Creating a solution prototype
+- creating a solution prototype,

-- Participating in technology selection
+- participating in technology selection,

-- Supporting project management
+- supporting project management.

 While most of these responsibilities require a leadership role from a solution architect, this person just supports PM activities to ensure that resources, risk recognition, and planning stay aligned with the solution goals.

-Solution architect skillset and background
+Solution architect skills and resume

 If you have already realized the importance of solution architecture in your projects, the next step is to source and hire the person for the role.
 We’ve considered the core skills that a good solution architect must possess.